sanjaalcorps/NepaliNLPWebApp/README.md

 # NepaliNLPWebApp

+## UPDATE: The active coding of this is done in private in BitBucket.
+When I release the project, I do intend to make it public.
+If you are interested in the project, contact me.
 The web app used for Nepali Language Natural Language Processing - Work in Progress - <b>Leisure Time Project.</b>

 <b>What is in this app?</b><br/>